microsoft/fluentui/ghdocs/Tutorial.md

 cd documentcardbasic-demo
 ```

-Type the following command to launch the react app in your browser.
+Type the following command to launch the React app in your browser.

 ```
 npm start